-Boy Scouts reach $850 million deal to compensate sexual abuse survivors
+Boy Scouts reach settlement for sexual abuse survivors

 The Boy Scouts of America agreed to one of the largest settlements for sexual abuse survivors in U.S. history to compensate more than 60,000 men who allege they were abused as children.